ThunderCls/xLCB/README.md

 xLCB v1 plugin by ThunderCls - 2016
 Blog: http://reversec0de.wordpress.com

 xLCB mimics the function of the original LCB plugin for OllyDbg created by scherzo.
-In this case, xLCB is a plugin for the x64dbg x86/x64 debugger by Mr.Exodia.
+In this case, xLCB is a plugin for the x64dbg x86/x64 debugger by @mrexodia

 Installation:
  - Copy xLCB.dp32 to x32 plugins directory of x64dbg